python-poetry/poetry/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---
-name: Feature request
+name: Support question
-about: Questions about Poetry that are not covered in the [documentation](https://poetry.eustace.io/docs/)
+about: Questions about Poetry that are not covered in the documentation (https://poetry.eustace.io/docs/)

 ---